toretore/toretore.github.com/content/articles/tea.md

-Commands
+### Commands
----

-Commands are structures of the type `Cmd` that instruct the runtime to perform effects.
+Commands are structures of the type [`Cmd Msg`](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Platform-Cmd#Cmd) that instruct the runtime to perform effects.
 A good example is making an HTTP call:

 ~~~elm
 type Msg =